petlab-unil/replica/README.md

 ```
 python criteria_screener.py -f output/
 ```

+The output is stored in the form of a predictions.csv file where each row contains the prediction for one article for all the criteria checked.
+Another outout file called sentences.csv is also stored which gives details on the sentences evaluated for an article and their respective scores.

 The reference sentences for each criterion used for similarity filtering is present in [criteria_groundtruth.json](util_files/criteria_goundtruth.json).
 The threshold hyperparameter for each criterion used for similarity filtering is present in [threshold_scores.json](util_files/threshold_scores.json).